Keyboard shortcuts

 Concepts

-Ironwood is a proposed new shielded value pool for Zcash.
-It is designed as an Orchard successor pool: it keeps the Orchard action shape, keys, and proof system, while separating Ironwood state from Orchard state and using a new note plaintext format for quantum-recoverable notes.
+is the project to deploy a new shielded value pool for Zcash: the Ironwood pool.
+The Ironwood pool reuses the Orchard protocol —the Orchard action shape, keys, and proof system— while keeping its own state, separate from the Orchard pool, and using a new note plaintext format for quantum-recoverable notes.

-• transaction version 6, which is version 5 with an Ironwood bundle added,
+• transaction version 6, which is version 5 with an Ironwood-pool bundle added;

-• a rule that no funds can flow into Orchard after NU7, and
+• a rule that no funds can flow into the Orchard pool after NU6.3; and

-• a circuit update that lets Orchard notes be withdrawn or split into change notes, without allowing new value to enter Orchard.
+• a circuit update that lets Orchard-pool notes be withdrawn or split into change notes, without allowing new value to enter that pool.

 Relationship To Orchard

-Ironwood reuses the Orchard action and zero-knowledge proof structure.
+The Ironwood pool reuses the Orchard protocol's action and zero-knowledge proof structure.
 This keeps the transition smaller than introducing an entirely new shielded protocol from first principles.

-The important distinction is that Ironwood is not "more Orchard state".
-It has its own value pool, tree, and nullifier set.
-An Ironwood note is represented with Orchard note machinery, but it is committed into the Ironwood note commitment tree and spent against the Ironwood nullifier set.
+The important distinction is that the Ironwood pool is not "more Orchard-pool state".
+It has its own value balance, note commitment tree, and nullifier set.
+An Ironwood-pool note is represented with Orchard-protocol note machinery, but it is committed into the Ironwood pool's note commitment tree and spent against the Ironwood pool's nullifier set.

-This lets existing Orchard receiver and viewing-key infrastructure remain useful while creating a clean state boundary between legacy Orchard funds and Ironwood funds.
+This lets the existing Orchard receiver and viewing-key infrastructure remain useful while creating a clean state boundary between legacy Orchard-pool funds and Ironwood-pool funds.

 Quantum-Recoverable Notes

-ZIP 2005 defines the Ironwood note plaintext format with lead byte 0x03.
-This is the quantum-recoverable note plaintext format.
+ZIP 2005 defines a new Orchard-protocol note plaintext format with lead byte : the quantum-recoverable note plaintext format.
+The Ironwood pool adopts this format for its notes.

-In wallet-facing code, Ironwood notes are Orchard-shaped notes using the Ironwood note plaintext format.
-Existing Orchard notes remain ordinary Orchard notes.
-Ironwood notes use Ironwood tree state when they are spent.
+In wallet-facing code, Ironwood-pool notes are Orchard-shaped notes using the quantum-recoverable note plaintext format.
+The note plaintext format of Orchard-pool notes remains unchanged.
+Ironwood-pool notes use that pool's treestate when they are spent.

 Transaction Version 6